some-natalie/some-natalie/_posts/2023-07-21-stop-saying-just-use-firecracker.md

 If you have a dozen/hundred/thousand teams, maybe they can share _most_ of their infrastructure in a shared Kubernetes cluster for cost controls and governance.
 Giving infrastructure teams room to manage edge cases with [boring technology](https://mcfunley.com/choose-boring-technology) allows for their bandwidth to be invested elsewhere.
 I am not suggesting taking away all the guardrails further along - only balancing limited time and energy to deliver the best and most secure thing you can.  **Limiting complexity that may not be the most impactful to your security posture helps that goal.**

-Other alternatives that might be simpler include:
+## Alternative approaches

+Okay, so you definitely still do code review and you still _need_ to do something else to both enable the business and protect it from itself.
+Other ways to solve this problem that might be simpler include:

-- Using a regular virtual machine specifically for `privileged task` , usually with existing templates and configuration management tooling
+- Using a regular virtual machine specifically for `privileged task`, usually with existing templates and configuration management tooling and relying on existing infrastructure isolation (e.g., one project/department = one VM pool)
 - Another cluster used specifically for `privileged task`
 - Using [eBPF](https://ebpf.io/) for kernel-level observability and enforcement ([like so](../kubernoodles-pt-3)) 🐝
 - Moving these workloads into a rootless and sudoless (but still privileged) container, frequently used for Docker-in-Docker (example [Dockerfile](https://github.com/some-natalie/kubernoodles/blob/main/images/rootless-ubuntu-jammy.Dockerfile))
-- Changing your workload's tools elsewhere - e.g., use [Kaniko](https://github.com/GoogleContainerTools/kaniko) for container building, or using the [runner-with-k8s-jobs](https://github.com/actions/actions-runner-controller/blob/master/docs/deploying-alternative-runners.md#runner-with-k8s-jobs) for actions-runner-controller.
+- Changing your workload's tools elsewhere if possible - e.g., use [Kaniko](https://github.com/GoogleContainerTools/kaniko) or [Buildah](https://buildah.io/) for container building, or using the [runner-with-k8s-jobs](https://github.com/actions/actions-runner-controller/blob/master/docs/deploying-alternative-runners.md#runner-with-k8s-jobs) for actions-runner-controller.

-This could all still be true and Firecracker is _still_ the best option for you.[^4]  Adding complexity to a system is completely appropriate as the best choice for the project.
+This could all still be true and Firecracker (or similar) is _still_ the best option for you.[^4]  Adding complexity to a system is completely appropriate if it's the best choice for the project.

 Making mindful choices about technologies your team uses is what “just use `tech`“ completely papers over.
 Whatever you do, please stop saying "just use Firecracker”.
 It robs us of an opportunity to have a multi-faceted discussion of the problems we face as technologists and the tools we use to address them.